Skip links and keyboard navigation

 Annual Stakeholder Engagement Forum

-The Committee hosts a stakeholder engagement forum (Forum) each year to provide an opportunity for stakeholders to come together and discuss important issues within the sexual and reproductive health sector.
-Typically a day-long occurrence, these events explore an identified area of need, with a report and recommendations provided to the Minister for Health and Ambulance Services post-event (see Reports section).
+Since 2017 the Committee have hosted a forum each year to provide an opportunity for stakeholders to come together and discuss important issues within the sexual and reproductive health sector.
+Typically a day-long occurrence, these forums explore an identified area of need, with a report and recommendations provided to the Minister for Health, Mental Health, Ambulance Services, and Minister for Women post-event (see Reports section).

 Sexual Health Research Fund

-The Department of Health established the Sexual Health Research Fund (SHRF) in late 2018 to provide seed funding for translational research.
+The Department of Health established the Sexual Health Research Fund (SHRF) in late 2018 to provide seed funding for translational research in sexual and reproductive health.

 Grants of up to $100,000 (including GST) are available in each round for research that will support implementation of the Framework and improve the delivery of sexual health services in Queensland.
 A research subcommittee is responsible for setting research priorities, assessing, and recommending applications for funding.

-Eleven projects have been awarded across three rounds to date.
+Fifteen projects have been awarded across 4 funding rounds to date.

 Administration of the SHRF is provided by the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM).